chiransiriwardhana/Machine-Learning-Project/README.md

 15. datset is normalized before using the XGB classifier.

 16. use XGB classifier and catboost classifier to clssify.
-However XGB classifier gives better result.
-Therefore final results are generated using XGB classifier
+However Catboost classifier gives better result for test set.
+Therefore highest rank is given by catboost classifier